 Since 29 July 2016, Air Canada's variable voting shares are traded on OTCQX International Premier in the US under the single ticker symbol "ACDVF".

-On 9 February 2017, a new uniform scheme coinciding with Canada's 150th and Air Canada's 80th anniversaries was unveiled.
-Air Canada partnered with Vancouver-born fashion designer Christopher Bates to design the new uniforms which incorporate a base colour of black or grey with red lettering and the famous maple leaf.
+On 9 February 2017, Air Canada unveiled a new uniform scheme coinciding with Canada's 150th and Air Canada's 80th anniversaries.
+The uniforms were designed by Christopher Bates and incorporate a base colour of black or grey with red lettering and the famous maple leaf.

-In May 2017, Air Canada announced its plans to launch a new loyalty program in 2020, that would replace Aeroplan and Altitude.
+In May 2017, Air Canada announced its plans to launch a new loyalty program to replace Aeroplan and Altitude in 2020.

-On 2 November 2017, Air Canada took delivery of its first Boeing 737 MAX 8 variant aircraft.
+On 2 November 2017, Air Canada received its first Boeing 737 MAX 8 variant as part of its order to replace the Airbus A320 series aircraft.

-In April 2018, Air Canada rebranded its international business class cabin as Air Canada Signature Class.
-Passengers could expect an enhanced menu, including the new Air Canada Signature Cocktail, new amenity kits, a chauffeur service (using BMW vehicles) and access to the Air Canada Signature Suite at Toronto Pearson International Airport.
+In April 2018, Air Canada rebranded its international business class cabin as Air Canada Signature Class, offering an enhanced menu, new amenity kits, a chauffeur service with BMW vehicles, and access to the Air Canada Signature Suite at Toronto Pearson International Airport.

 As of 2018, Air Canada has renamed the Tango fare class to Standard fare.